Do you have any plants that need extra water?

 Of course, if you don't want to carry your milk jug full of water, you can always place the milk jug by the plant and bring the hose to it instead.

-3. The water will slowly drip out the holes, which allows the water to penetrate the soil instead of running off.
+3. Slightly loosen the cap so that the water will slowly drip out the holes, which allows the water to penetrate the soil instead of running off.

 (This is also a great way to apply liquid fertilizer or fish emulsion to plants).